brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ```

 The output tells us that:
-- the base model requires about 0.323GB for storage of parameters, per GPU;
+- the base model requires about 0.323GB for the storage of parameters, per GPU;
 - DeepSpeed ZeRO-2 requires 0.161GB and 0.484GB for the with and without offload optimizations;
 - DeepSpeed ZeRO-3 requires 0.009GB and 0.190GB for the with and without offload optimizations;